 III.
 Lysosome imaging and catabolism

 Endosomes, lysosomes and related catabolic organelles are a dynamic continuum of vacuolar structures that impact a number of cell physiological processes such as protein/lipid metabolism, nutrient sensing and cell survival.
 To support quantitative investigation of these processes in living cells we have developed a library of ultra-pH sensitive fluorescent nanoparticles with chemical properties that allow fine-scale, multiplexed, spatio-temporal perturbation and quantification of catabolic organelle maturation at single organelle resolution.
 Deployment in cells allowed quantification of the proton pumping rate from endosomes; discovery of distinct pH thresholds required for mTORC1 activation by free amino acids versus polypeptides; broad-scale characterization of the consequence of endosomal pH transitions on cellular metabolomic profiles; and functionalization of a context-specific metabolic vulnerability in lung cancer cells.
-Together, these biological applications indicate the robustness and adaptability of this nanotechnology-enabled image and perturb paradigm to study lysosome biology and related disease indications.
+We are currently adopting the technology for high throughput screening of small molecular drugs that activate autophagy and lysosome catabolism to improve multiple metabolic conditions.

 1. Zhou KJ, Wang YG, Huang X, Luby-Phelps K, Sumer BD, Gao J. Tunable, Ultra-Sensitive pH Responsive Nanoparticles Targeting Specific Endocytic Organelles in Living Cells.
 Angew.
 Chem.
 Int.
 Ed.
 2011, 50, 6109-6114.
 PDF

 2. Wang C, Wang Y, Li Y, Bodemann B, Zhao T, Ma X, Huang G, Hu Z, DeBerardinis RJ, White MA, Gao J. A Nanobuffer Reporter Library for Fine-Scale Imaging and Perturbation of Endocytic Organelles.
 Nature Comm.
-In press.
+2015, 6, 8524.
+PDF

 | Back to top |